core-api/core-api/docs/index.md

 #### Tooling

-* The command line client.
+* A [command line client][command-line-client] for interacting with services from the console.
 * There is a complete [Python client library][python-client] for Core API.
 * A [Javascript client library][javascript-client] is currently planned.
 * We have an [example server implementation][example-server], for demonstration purposes.